Duff Cooper: Family and ancestry

 Cooper was married to Lady Diana from 1919 to his death and their only child was John Julius Norwich (1929–2018), who became well known as a writer and television presenter.
 Cooper's granddaughter Artemis has published several books, including A Durable Fire: The Letters of Duff and Diana Cooper, 1913–50.

 One of Cooper's maternal great-great-grandfathers was King William IV.
 He fathered eight illegitimate children with Dorothea Jordan, including Lady Elizabeth FitzClarence.
 She married William Hay, 18th Earl of Erroll, and one of their children was Lady Agnes Hay, Cooper's grandmother.
 Lady Agnes married James Duff, 5th Earl Fife, and they had five children including Cooper's mother, Lady Agnes Duff.
-Cooper's sister Stephanie was the paternal great-grandmother of former Prime Minister David Cameron.
+Cooper's sister Stephanie was the paternal great-grandmother of prime minister David Cameron.